Sevixdd/llama2-vscode-extension/README.md

-# Llama2 GPT Code Pilot VSCode Extension
+# Llama2 GPT CodePilot VSCode Extension

 ## To use this repo